 Fundamentally this module delivers robust, innovative, and contemporary solutions to the financing and investment in major and infrastructure projects.

 This module has been designed to provide students with a comprehensive understanding of modern construction business organisation and management, including investigating key business management components such as Business formation, Marketing, Research & Development, Recruitment; Management - functions, roles, skills and competencies.
 Problem-solving and decision-making; Organisational culture, behavioural influences, motivation, and performance; Conflict and creativity; Individual development, group dynamics and leadership.
 Practical applications and case studies of relevant practice are used to enhance the learning experience and students are challenged to view, reflect and think differently about themselves, their work, their profession and the construction industry.

 This module has been designed to provide you with a robust appreciation of the importance of infrastructure to all in society.
 In doing so, you will be able to discern the key stakeholders involved in procuring infrastructure and acknowledge the inherent challenges facing stakeholders in successfully procuring infrastructure.

 You will be given the opportunity to appraise the innovative and best practice methods of procuring infrastructure, both nationally and regionally.
-Furthermore, this module, will provide you the opportunity to discuss the challenges of governance, funding and Brexit, on the long term procurement and delivery of essential infrastructure and major projects.
+Furthermore, this module, will provide you the opportunity to discuss the challenges of governance, economic, social, environment and legal issues , on the long term procurement and delivery of essential infrastructure and major projects.

 This module examines underpinning legal principles and concepts that impact upon and influence the way that construction projects are managed and delivered.
 Express contractual provisions of construction contracts are evaluated to understand how risk is managed and apportioned between the respective parties.
 The roles and responsibilities of those involved in the execution and administration of construction projects are considered in a sustainable manner taking into consideration the selected contract strategy.